 The roles and responsibilities of each committee chair are delineated in the committee charters, which are available on the Corporation's website at www.westernforest.com.

-In addition to these standing committees, special committees may be formed from time to time as required to review particular matters or transactions.
-All Board members are encouraged to attend all committee meetings.
+In addition to these standing committees, ad hoc and special committees may be formed from time to time as required to review particular matters or evaluate situations arising during the course of the Corporation's business.

 Audit Committee